 - · Apply mathematical reasoning and problem solving strategies to analyze, interpret, and model applications from degree and transferlevel courses and programs in math, science, engineering, business, and technology. - · Select and apply appropriate definitions, postulates, and theorems to prove mathematical statements.

-Course Title Un its
+Course Title Jnits

-MATH 180 Analytic Geometry and Calculus 1 5
+MATH 180 Analytic Geometry and Calculus I 5

-MATH 280 Analytic Geometry and Calculus П 4
+MATH 280 Analytic Geometry and Calculus I 4

 MATH 281 Multivariable Calculus 4

 13

 List A: Select one of the following: